N0nameleft/Problem-Hub/README.md

     This should spin up the Next.js server as well as the Django server.

 - As of 05/09/23, I haven't written a script to perform migrations before running the django server.
 I'll do that later, else, someone else can feel free to do that! ;P

+## Common Problems

+1. Building docker image on Mac devices
+    There is a known common error occurs every time building a new docker image on a Mac device, it may also occur even if the device has been used for other docker images.
+    The easiest fix for this error will be:
+    ```rm  ~/.docker/config.json```